Hydridonitride: Production

 Hydridonitrides may be produced by a process called self-propagating high-temperature synthesis (SHS) where a metal nitride is ignited in a hydrogen atmosphere.

-A metal (Ti, Zr, Hf, Y) can also be ignited in an atmosphere mixing hydrogen and nitrogen, and a hydridonitride is formed exothermicly.
+A metal (Ti, Zr, Hf, Y) can also be ignited in an atmosphere mixing hydrogen and nitrogen, and a hydridonitride is formed exothermically.

 The molten metal flux technique involves dissolving metal nitrides and hydrides in an excess of molten alkaline earth metal, by heating till everything is molten, and then cooling until crystals form, but the metal is still liquid.
 Draining the liquid metal (and centrifuging) leaves the crystals of hydridonitride behind.
 A eutectic molten metal allows it to be cooled more.

 If liquid alkali metal is used as a flux to grow a hydridonitride crystal, excess metal can be removed using liquid ammonia.

 Properties

-Some hydridonitride are sensitive to water vapour in air.
+Some hydridonitrides are sensitive to water vapour in air.
 For non-stoichimetric compounds, as the proportion of hydrogen increases, the unit cell dimensions also increase, so hydrogen is not merely filling holes.
 When heated to a sufficiently high temperature, hydridonitrides lose hydrogen first to form a metallic nitride or alloy.

 Room temperature superconductor

-One Lutetium hydride doped with nitrogen is claimed to be a room temperature superconductor at up to 21°C at a pressure of 1GPa, which is considerably lower than other polyhydrides.
+One lutetium hydride doped with nitrogen is claimed to be a room-temperature superconductor at up to 21°C at a pressure of 1 GPa, which is considerably lower than for other polyhydrides.
 This has been called "red matter" as it is red under high pressure, but blue at ambient conditions.
+The claim has been met with some skepticism as it was made by the same team that made similar claims retracted by Nature in 2022, claimed observation of solid metallic hydrogen in 2016 as well as other allegations.
+First attempts to replicate the results have failed.
+Ashcroft suggested metallic hydrogen could superconduct in 1968 at great pressures and in 2004 similarly that dense group IVa hydrides (as the new material) could also be superconductors at more accessible pressures.